 Research Interests

-I work at the intersection of game theory and machine learning, developing AI systems that learn, strategize, and interact in multi-agent environments.
-My research spans:
+I explore the intersection Game Theory × Machine Learning, developing AI systems that learn, strategize, and interact in multi-agent environments.
+I'm interested in:

 News: